Minecraftian14/KIIT-B20-Programs-1/README.md

 ### [Lab 9](https://github.com/HaxnovR/KIIT-B20-Programs/tree/main/Lab9%2019-11-21)
 ```
 Q1 WAP to give 60 mark grace if age is below 50 else give 40 marks grace
-i.e. all will get atleast 40mark grace additional 20 mark will be given if the age is
+i.e. all will get at least 40mark grace additional 20 mark will be given if the age is
 below 50.

 Q2 WAP to print KIIT student if you are in class 1 to 12 else print